Stand with Ukraine flag

 It should be noted that the Remote Shell dashboard is active only when Remote Shell is enabled on the gateway.

-If you click on the Remote Shell button on the gateway dashboard in the Navigation Panel, you will be transferred to the Remote Shell dashboard.
+If you click on the Remote Shell button on the gateway page in the Navigation Panel, you will be transferred to the Remote Shell page.

 The dashboard allows control of the operating system with the gateway from the Remote Shell widget.